fruit tree in zone 8a

-Will apple thrive in zone 8a?
+Growing apple in zone 8a

 Apple requires 400 to 1,000 chill hours depending on variety, and zone 8a typically accumulates somewhere in the 300 to 500 hour range across most of its span.
 That makes zone 8a marginal to workable, depending entirely on variety selection.
 Standard high-chill cultivars bred for zones 5 to 7 will underperform or fail to set fruit consistently when chill requirements go unmet.